gar6920/3D-V2/memory bank/progress.md

 Current state: The application shows a sky blue canvas that fills the browser window with instruction text at the top left.
 The scene, camera, and renderer are properly set up and await further implementation.

 Status: Ready for Step 3 implementation.

+## Step 3: Create the Scene and Camera - COMPLETED
+- Created a new Three.js scene in scene.js
+- Set up PerspectiveCamera with correct parameters:
+  - Field of view: 75 degrees
+  - Aspect ratio: Window width / height
+  - Near clipping plane: 0.1
+  - Far clipping plane: 1000
+- Positioned camera at (0, 1.5, 0) for first-person view
+- Properly exported scene and camera for use in other modules
+- Successfully integrated camera and scene in main.js game loop
+- Verified rendering works with sky blue background

+Current state: The application shows a sky blue canvas that fills the browser window with instruction text at the top left.
+The scene and camera are properly set up with correct parameters and positioning.
+The game loop is running smoothly, ready for adding objects and lighting in the next steps.

+Status: Ready for Step 4 implementation.